 ESG issues are assessed and identified through the abovementioned stakeholder engagement on an annual basis.
-The Group considered that customers and employees are the most valuable assets of the Group.
-As such, employee health and safety, product safety and quality, customer service and communication, consumer product information and communication and raw material sourcing were identified as key ESG issues of the Group during the Reporting Year.
+The Group considered that customers and employee are the most valuable assets of the Group.
+As such, employee health and safety, product safety and quality, customer service and communication were identified as key ESG issues of the Group during the Reporting Year.
 In view of the capricious outbreak of the COVID-19 in the world, employee health and safety were given top priority as highly material ESG issues.
-Effective internal control systems and procedures on these areas were reinforced with a view to enhancing efficiency of operation and generating the environmental and social benefits to the stakeholders.
+Effective internal control systems and procedures on these areas were reinforced with a view to safeguarding health and safety of employees, enhancing efficiency of operation and generating the environmental and social benefits to the stakeholders.